GiladLeef/BitForces/README.md

 # BitForces
-This is a team-work project for cracking lost passwords wallet.dat files
+This is a team-work project for cracking lost passwords wallet.dat files.
+We use Passware, not hashcat.

 https://t.me/BitForcers